TangibleInc/design/readme.md

-# Design module
+# Design

-The Design module provides the building blocks for creating design systems.
+The Design library provides the building blocks for creating design systems.

-It is a modular, embeddable, customizable library based on a rewrite of Bootstrap v5 to support local styles and scripts.
-Suitable for use with plugins, such as frontend UI or admin screen where there is already a global stylesheet.
-It can also be used as a full site styling solution, when loaded with no CSS class prefix.
+It is a modular, embeddable, customizable library based on a rewrite of Bootstrap into local styles and scripts.
+Its features can be loaded individually without affecting the global CSS styling.
+Suitable for use with WordPress plugins, such as frontend UI or admin screen, where there is already a global stylesheet.
+It can also be used as a full site theming solution when built with no CSS class prefix.

 It is a "Sass first" library, meant for importing parts as needed, using variables to customize design tokens and component styles.
-Prefer to use **Sass variables, mixins, placeholders** whose values appear in the compiled stylesheet only when used - instead of CSS variables and classes which can produce a large amount of unused styles, such as automatically generated utility classes, or all colors and their variations.
+Unlike Bootstrap, which bundles a large amount of unused CSS variables and classes, prefer to use **Sass variables, mixins, placeholders** that are only bundled in the stylesheet when used.

 ## Changes

+### Document

+Develop the library as part of a living [documentation site](https://tangibleinc.github.io/design).

+### Modularize

 - [x] Local styles
   - [x] Prefix all CSS variables
   - [x] Prefix all `data-` attributes
   - [x] Prefix all classes
-  - [ ] ~~Parent selector for classes~~
 - [x] Local scripts
   - [x] Wrap all components
   - [x] Pass Base module to factory function instead of importing it, so they can be compiled and loaded individually